 Circling back to songwriting, as I contemplated learning songwriting, I felt completely overwhelmed.
 I mean where does one start?
 I’m unable to read music.
 I don’t know how to write lyrics.
 I don’t know what I don’t know, and the thought of having to learn all 5 songwriting skills concurrently seemed overwhelming to me.

-So my point was that at least some experts in that field advocate learning the skills in isolation and using a proven successful song as an initial learning template.
+So, my point was that at least some experts in that field advocate learning the skills in isolation and using a proven successful song as an initial learning template.

 In addition, I probably should have stated my objective.
 My objective is NOT to write a great song.
-My near term goal is to write ANY song — Heck I’d settle for a lousy song, just to prove to myself that it is possible (because a part of me doesn’t think I can do it).
+My short-term goal is to write ANY song — Heck I’d settle for a lousy song, just to prove to myself that it is possible (because a part of me doesn’t think I can do it).

 Anything I’ve ever gotten good at doing, I always started off doing it poorly.
-So my goal was to get the “doing it poorly” phase over with as quickly as possible.
+So, my goal was to get the “doing it poorly” phase over with as quickly as possible.